Table of Contents

 1- Flamenco Show & Special Menu at Torres Bermejas in Madrid

-The flamenco show at Bermejas Torres is located in the historic center of Madrid, close to Gran Vía and Callao.
+The flamenco show at Torres Bermejas is located in the historic center of Madrid, close to Gran Vía and Callao.
 This room occupies the oldest tablao of Madrid, La Taberna Gitana, which opened back in 1949.

 For 60 years, true flamenco has had its home in Torres Bermejas.
 With the help of the best artists, you can feel the art and understand why it is part of the Intangible Heritage of Humanity.